 - Finance Management – Overseeing the financial activities and transactions of organisations, as well as assisting organisations in meeting their financial goals, raising capital, handling mergers and acquisitions, and assessing global financial activities

-- Human Resource Management – Overseeing employee/employer relations, handling disputes, disciplinaries and absences.
+- Human Resource Management – Overseeing employee/employer relations, handling disputes, disciplineries and absences.
 There are also HR Business Partners, who work at a senior level within organisations and conglomerates to develop complex HR strategies

 - Product Management – Overseeing the development and launch of new products, ensuring multiple parts of a business come together to make the products are success